 Harriet Wheeler was the hottest woman who ever recorded a great song.
 "The only thing I ever really wanted to say, was wrong, was wrong, was wrong."

 Dean Wareham sings like Adam Sandler but in this song it somehow makes a guitar inferno even better.

 Is it pronounced Space Bebop?
 If you think it's boring, try it on marijuana.

 Moondog - Torisa (1995)

-I've never been into classical music, but I absolutely love this track because it has a hypnotic rhythm and gets gradually more epic.
-This and the one below are from the Rare Material double CD, the first half of which was a 1995 album called Big Band.
+I named a character after this hypnotic crescendo.
+This and the next are from the Rare Material double CD, the first half of which was a 1995 album called Big Band.